I THOUGHT HE LIKED ME

 Dreamed 1994/8/16 by Chris Wayan

 These days, the council's a bunch of random looking working folks, many not even visibly Native.
 But some ancient customs prevail.
 Members house the newcomers free, and hospitality is mandatory.
 We're all considered to be one family, married as a group.
 This has sexual implications--something they downplayed in the orientation film!
 But I notice the members are checking out us newcomers very closely!
 I feel uncomfortable and worry they practice group sex.
 I'm pretty much a one-guy kind of girl.
 Suddenly a newcomer by me says "Your turn.
 Show us YOUR bodies."
 And this too is ancient custom.
-The old members stand up on the corporate round table and strip naked.
+They have to.
+The old members sigh, stand up on the corporate round table and strip naked.

 I cheer up in a minute though--I'm offered ritual shelter by the ONLY guy in the group I like!
 If I have to sleep with someone here, at least it's him.

 I like his apartment too--light and large, with a nice view, above a restaurant.
-The only scary urban thing is the stair--dark and dank, it opens from a tiny hidden door in a nook in a dark hall behind the restaurant.
+The only scary urban thing is the stair--dark and dank, it opens from a hidden door in a nook in a dark hall behind the restaurant.

 At bedtime, I have trouble finding the hidden door.
 At last I do, but... it's stuck!
 No, clogged with something sticky-tough.
 Yell up to him to open the door.